benc-uk/smilr/kubernetes/helm/readme.md

 # Configuration Settings

-Create a values file (e.g. `myvalues.yaml` take a copy of the provided .sample file) if you want to change the defaults, and install with
+Create a values file (e.g. `myvalues.yaml` take a copy of the provided .sample file) and change the defaults.
+The two values that MUST BE CHANGED are **registryPrefix** and **domainSuffix**, other changes are optional

+Then install into your cluster with
 ```
 helm install smilr -f myvalues.yaml -n releasename
 ```